woodstockcs/labs/isbn/README.md

 ## Readin' Bookz

-As you may know, most any book that you borrow or buy has an International Standard Book Number, otherwise known as an ISBN or ISBN-10, "a 10-digit number that uniquely identifies books and book-like products published internationally."[1]
+As you may know, most any book that you borrow or buy has an International Standard Book Number, otherwise known as an ISBN or ISBN-10, "a 10-digit number that uniquely identifies books and book-like products published internationally."
 Books published since 2007 might also have an ISBN-13, a 13-digit number with a similar purpose, but never mind those.

 It turns out that the last of an ISBN-10’s digits is a "check digit," otherwise known (in binary contexts) as a "checksum," a number related mathematically to its preceding digits.
 ISBN-10s' digits are supposed to adhere to a formula, not unlike credit card numbers, and this check digit allows you to check whether an ISBN-10’s other nine digits are (most likely) valid without having to check, say, a database of books.